lucid-bs/LSUT/README.md

 While this message was not directed towards me, the contents directly correlate to the aim of the Lucidium Project and it's library of tooling and scripts.
 As Lucidium intends to directly interface with the Heck mod suite, Synapse, and Vivify while directly circumventing the use of Unity, it is of utmost importance to recognize the potential risk that comes with an unofficial tool such as this project.

-As Unity's source code is private, **NOTHING THE LUCIDIUM TOOLSET CREATES WILL 100% MATCH WITH ANYTHING UNITY WILL CREATE.** Because of this, ***ALWAYS AND FOREVER*** will there be the potential for game-breaking bugs to occur, which may cause performance issues, crashes, and general headaches for everyone involved; The Player, The Mod Developers, and The Lucidium Developers.
+As Unity's source code is private, **NOTHING THE LUCIDIUM TOOLSET CREATES WILL 100% MATCH WITH ANYTHING UNITY WILL CREATE.** Because of this, ***always and forever*** will there be the potential for game-breaking bugs to occur, which may cause performance issues, crashes, and general headaches for everyone involved; The Player, The Mod Developers, and The Lucidium Developers.
 These headaches will reflect badly on the Lucidium Toolset and may lead to blocking of maps produced using the Lucidium Toolset.
 The Lucidium Standards of Unofficial Tooling (LSUT) shall be put in place to prevent the aforementioned headaches.

 # Rule 1: Rules and Stadards.